Getting your Trinity Audio player ready...

 “Not if, um… Mr. Bramwell-Gates here is endangering someone as the girls described.”

-Weird Nikki moved in close to the guard and read his name tag.
+“I assure you, those girls are full of shit,” she said, firing back.
+She then moved close to the guard and read his name tag.

 “No one is in danger, Bob.”